shiplab/osvd3/README.md

 # OSVd3

-Collection of simple tools fo visualization of ship design data.
+Collection of simple tools for visualization of ship design data.

 Tools: